shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 Determining what parts of your program we could run on the CPU vs. interpreter was hard.
-To do this we invented a new phase of Dart compilation we called the “linker”.
+To do this we invented a new phase of Dart compilation we called the "linker".
 The linker’s job is to analyze two (similar) Dart programs and find the maximal similarity between them and then decide what would be necessary to update in the first one in order to make it run like the second.
 We still have a couple missing optimizations in this part of our system, but when it works well,